New Labour was still left wing. Just not Socialist.

 These phenomena prompted a wide-ranging search for solutions to the crisis of Fordism, either by restoring its typical growth dynamics to produce a neo-Fordist regime, or by developing a post-Fordist accumulation regime and mode of regulation.
 Neoliberalism was the shift from fordism to post-fordism in advanced industrialised economies in response to the loss (or lack) of competitiveness.

 In other countries, it was simply called economic restructuring (such as SAPs in Latin America and Africa, or the Washington Consensus).
 It should be worth pointing out: neoliberalism was not a conspiracy to overthrow any sort of political or economic doctrine, as is sometimes implied.
-It was a response to a crisis which Keynesian thinking couldn’t effectively address.
-In particular, oil shocks weren’t dealt with very well under Keynesian thinking: oil shocks in the 2000s were less acute due to more flexible labour markets and better monetary policy.
+It was a response to a crisis which Keynesian thinking couldn’t effectively address, such as oil shocks.
+Oil shocks in the 2000s were less acute due to more flexible labour markets and better monetary policy.

 (See: Global Shift: Mapping the Changing Contours in the World Economy (Peter Dickens))